-Now in its sixth year, the Howler is fast gaining a reputation as one of the Super Series’ toughest events on the calendar, making it a haven for cyclists in the south of England and beyond for one great test.
+Now in its seventh year, the Wiggle Haywards Heath Howler has gained a reputation as being one of the Super Series’ toughest events on the calendar, making it a haven for cyclists in the South of England and beyond for one great test.
+Thankfully there are three routes to choose from, so if you find high elevations a little daunting, opt to cycle the short route.
+You won't be disappointed.

 If you would like to help out for the day or for just a few hours in the morning, please get in touch.
 By helping out you will be entitled to choose and ride one of our events for free.
 If interested, please email: firstname.lastname@example.org